future-proof-iot/RIOT-rs/examples/coap-server/README.md

   Hello from Ariel OS
   ```

-  The argument `--credentials client.diag` tells the client to establish a secure connection.
+  The argument `--credentials client.diag` tells the client to establish a secure connection;
+  that file describes the server's public key, and that the client can use a random key.
   Without the argument, the requests come through just as well,
   but the client has no assurance on the server's identity.